-The reduction of GHG emissions is vital to slow the rate of global warming and mitigate its impact on our environment and on human health.
-The EU is a frontrunner in climate ambition, with the European Climate Law setting the binding target to achieve climate neutrality by 2050 at the latest, and to reduce net GHG emissions by at least 55% in 2030 compared to 1990.
-The EU has taken significant steps to fulfill these ambitions.
+The reduction of GHG emissions is vital to slow the rate of global warming and mitigate its impact on environment and human health.
+The EU is a front runner in climate action.
+The European Climate Law sets a binding target to achieve climate neutrality by 2050 and reduce net GHG emissions by at least 55% in 2030, compared to 1990.
+The EU has already taken significant steps to fulfill these ambitions.

-Compared to 1990, net EU GHG emissions in 2021 had fallen by 30%, while prosperity significantly increased over the same period.
-This achievement includes emissions from international aviation and takes the carbon sink from the land use, land use change and forestry sector (LULUCF) into account.
+EU net GHG emissions reduced in 2022 by 31%, since 1990, while GDP significantly increased over the same period.
+This achievement takes the carbon sink from the land use, land use change and forestry sector (LULUCF) into account and includes the emissions of international aviation and maritime, as regulated by EU law (EU target scope)^[1].

-The reduction in net GHG emissions has primarily taken place within the past two decades alongside a gradual strengthening of policies to reduce GHG emissions.
+The observed reduction in net GHG emissions has followed a gradual strengthening of policies to reduce GHG emissions over the past two decades.
 The overall decrease can be largely attributed to shifts in energy production methods, notably a significant decline in coal usage and growth in the adoption of renewable energy sources.
-Additionally, there has been a modest reduction in total energy consumption, and substantial decreases in GHG emissions linked to specific industrial production processes, as documented earlier by the EEA.
+There has also been a modest reduction in total energy consumption, and substantial decreases in GHG emissions linked to specific industrial production processes^[2].